HeapSpace/heapcon/content/sponsorheapcon/index.md

 3D fridge branding on several locations in the venue.

 ### Coffee corner sponsor : €3,000
-All coffee cup during Heapcon will have your branding.
+All coffee cups during Heapcon will have your branding.

 ### Speakers’ dinner sponsor : €1,500
 This is a cool way to mingle with all conference speakers.